Withamsam/Obsidian-Notes/03 - Content/PowerShell One-Liners.md

 ```PowerShell
 1..1024 | % {echo ((New-Object Net.Sockets.TcpClient).Connect("192.168.50.151", $_)) "TCP port $_ is open"} 2>$null
 ```
-- Starts by using a for-loop to assign the incremental interger
+- Starts by using a for-loop to assign the incremental integer to `$_`
+- Then creates a TCPClient object to preform a TCP connection
+- If its open will return a log message

 ___